e-cal/VAAD/README.md

 sends the user's request to a custom Dialogflow agent.
 The response is provided as both audio from the assistant, and a plaintext transcript.

+This work was presented at the *Canadian Undergraduate Conference on Artificial Intelligence* 2021.
+This work was done with *QMIND - Queen's AI Hub*.

 ## Running the project
 1. Install the dependencies from `requirements.txt`
 2. Unzip `model/model.zip`